acviana/the-other-side-of-the-screen/2014/writing-a-fits-file-bigger-than-your-memory.md

 Slug: writing-a-fits-file-bigger-than-your-memory
 Author: Alex C. Viana, Erik Bray
 Category: Work
-Status: draft

 <center>_I've listed [Erik Bray](https://plus.google.com/+ErikBray/about)([GitHub](https://github.com/embray)) as a co-author on this post.
-Erik is one of the PyFITS developers and this post was born out of an email chain where he most of what follows to me, several times._</center>
+Erik is one of the PyFITS developers and this post was born out of an email chain where he explained most of what follows to me, several times._</center>

 > "I’ve always thought that one of the the great things about physics is that you can add more digits to any number and see what happens and nobody can stop you."
 > - Randall Munroe, [What If?](https://what-if.xkcd.com/20/)

 I've been working a lot lately on my HST WFC3 [PSF project](http://acviana.github.io/tag/psf.html) and recently had to solve a challenging scaling problem that forced me to deal with the hardware limits of my machine.
 I needed to create a FITS file containing a 4,000,000 x 11 x 11 data cube [^1].
-This is more than even my 16GB machine can handle and it resulted in [paging](http://en.wikipedia.org/wiki/Paging) to the virtual memory which killed performance.
+This ends up being more than my 16 GB machine can handle and it resulted in [paging](http://en.wikipedia.org/wiki/Paging) to the virtual memory which killed performance.
 As I was trying to find a solution to this problem a play on Randall Munroe's quote from the beginning of this post kept popping up in my head:

 _"The annoying thing about writing software is that people can just add zeros and break everything and you can't stop them."_

-So as exciting as it was that my dataset had grown to the point that it couldn't all fit in memory at once, the question now was _"how do you create a FITS file from a NumPy array that's too big to fit in memory?"_
+So even thought it was exciting that my dataset had grown to the point that it couldn't all fit in memory at once, I was now faced with the problem of how to create a FITS file from a NumPy array that's too big to fit in memory?

 ### Reading the Docs